fuller-labtools/ctadipo-ai/README.md

 ### Intended use & limitations

 - **Research use only**; not a clinical or diagnostic device.
 - **Hardware-specific holder geometry is deliberately not shipped, and fused hardware may be counted as fat.** The source pipeline subtracts hand-drawn polygons keyed to scanner *and* reconstruction crop, because on that rig a breathing pad fuses to the animal and its dark interior is labelled cavity — i.e. counted as visceral fat.
 Those polygons cannot transfer to another scanner.
-CTAdipo does only what generalises (`keep_largest3d`, which removes *detached* hardware) and **shows you the mask** instead of pretending the problem is solved.
-Look at the 3-D view.
+CTAdipo does only what generalises (`keep_largest3d`, which removes *detached* hardware) and **shows you the mask**
-- **Dorsoventral orientation is not validated for a differently-mounted animal.** All 1,186 training scans share one orientation, so there are no examples of the other and no evidence either way about an animal mounted differently.
-The axis is decided from geometry, the decision margin is surfaced, and the sidebar has a manual override — but not validated means not validated.
-Check the 3-D view.
 - **The data is not HU-calibrated**, so the fat band is chosen per scan from its own air percentile rather than from an assumed calibration.
 A genuinely HU-calibrated scan puts adipose at roughly −190 to −30 HU, which barely overlaps either band; such a scan is flagged as having implausibly little fat in the band rather than being reported as ~0 mL with a clean panel.
 - **Voxel size is not recoverable from the image.** For NumPy and plain TIFF it must be entered, and nothing downstream can detect a wrong value — every volume scales with its cube.
-- **The VAT/SUBQ split rests on one boundary.** Where the model does not find abdominal wall, the cavity is unanchored: both totals still look reasonable and the split between them means nothing.
-This is measured and flagged, never assumed.
-- **Performance outside the training distribution is unknown.** These are mice, on two microCT scanners, in one mounting orientation.
-Other species, other geometries and clinical CT are out of scope, and extreme phenotypes or protocols unlike the training data may degrade; consider retraining with your own examples.

 ---

 ### Getting started (quick)